 Now, \citet{Zaritskyetal2013} provides the average values of the $m=1$ Fourier coefficient $\left< A_1/A_0 \right>$, measured in two radial extents -- $\left< A_1\right>_i$, measured in the inner region ($1.5-2.5 R_{\rm d}$), and $\left< A_1\right>_o$, measured in the outer region ($2.5-3.5 R_{\rm d}$).
 The same is true for the $m=2$ mode as well \citep[for details see description in][]{Zaritskyetal2013}.
-Therefore, for a uniform comparison with the model \textbf{gSadE001dir33}, we have taken the values of $\left< A_1\right>_o$ and $\left< A_2\right>_i$.
+Therefore, for a uniform comparison with the minor merger models considered here, we have taken the values of $\left< A_1\right>_o$ and $\left< A_2\right>_i$.
 Furthermore, we select only those galaxies which host a bar.
 This is shown in Fig.~\ref{fig:lopsided_comparison_observation}.
-As seen clearly, the lopsidedness excited in our selected minor merger model is broadly consistent with the observed lopsidedness in galaxies from S$^4$G sample, the measured $\left< A_2/A_0 \right>$ and $\left< A_1/A_0 \right>$ values from our minor merger models tend to lie close to the central clustering of the \citet{Zaritskyetal2013} sample.
+We note that, although there is a considerable spread in the $\left< A_1\right>_o$ and the $\left< A_2\right>_i$ values for the S$^4$G sample, the measured $\left< A_2/A_0 \right>$ and $\left< A_1/A_0 \right>$ values from our minor merger models tend to lie close to the central clustering of the \citet{Zaritskyetal2013} sample.